lukaspili/Mortar-architect/README.md

 @DaggerScope(ShowUserPresenter.class)
 public class ShowUserPresenter extends ViewPresenter<ShowUserView> {

-    // id is provided by the navigation private final String username;
+    // username is provided by the navigation private final String username;

     // some dependencies provided by dagger